-Three-quarters of the deaths, she said, can be prevented through interventions like Kangaroo Mother Care.
+Three quarter of the deaths she said can be prevented through interventions like Kangaroo Mother Care.

-Kangaroo mother care enhances faster weight gain promotes exclusive breastfeeding and ultimately lowers infant mortality rates
+Kangaroo mother care lower infant mortality rates, enhances faster weight gain, and promotes exclusive breastfeeding.

-“The Ministry of Health is promoting high-impact interventions to ensure the survival and thriving of preterm babies through the provision of adequate warmth for example encouraging immediate kangaroo care,” said Dr Karimi.
+“The Ministry of Health is promoting high impact interventions ensures the survival and thriving of preterm babies through the provision of adequate warmth for example encouraging immediate kangaroo care,” said Dr Karimi.

-Other interventions in managing preterm babies include feeding, infection prevention, respiratory support and frequent monitoring of the baby's vital signs including oxygen saturation, temperature, respiratory rate and pulse rate.
+Other interventions in managing preterm babies include feeding, infections prevention, respiratory support and frequent monitoring of the baby vital signs including oxygen saturation, temperature, respiratory rate and pulse rate.

-Kangaroo mother care is recommended by the World Health Organisation (WHO) immediately after birth.
+Kangaroo mother care is recommended by World Health Organisation (WHO) immediately after birth.